Psychiatric treatment designed for highly sensitive people.

 —Elaine Aron, The Highly Sensitive Person

 As a highly sensitive person myself, I understand that you might legitimately need ten hours of sleep every night.
-You might need to wear ear plugs at the dinner table.
-I won’t bat an eyelash when you’re still emotional about a minor slight from third grade.
+We might discuss wearing ear plugs at the dinner table.
 I will never pathologize your sensitivity or insist that we contort your psyche to function in a dysfunctional environment.
 You don’t have to numb out or harden your heart to participate in the world.
-Treatment for HSPs means finding ways to stay in a range of arousal that works best for you.
+Treatment for HSPs means maintaining the right balance for your unique makeup.

 Treatment can support the gifts of highly sensitive people.